brettz9/webappfind/executable-builder/README.md

-hard-codes a particular web app as the handler for the clicked-on file instead of relying on WebAppFind's behavior of checking for a protocol handler for the file's type (with the type determined by the file's extension or, if present, a filetypes.json file in the same directory as the file).
+hard-codes a particular web app as the handler for the clicked-on file instead of relying on WebAppFind's behavior of checking for a protocol handler for the file's type (with the type determined by the file's extension or, if present, a `filetypes.json` file in the same directory as the file).

-For any WebAppFind executable, one may choose the level of privilege by which the web app may act on the supplied file (currently: view, edit, viewbinary, or editbinary).
+For any WebAppFind executable, one may choose the level of privilege by which the web app may act on the supplied file (currently: "view", "edit", "viewbinary", or "editbinary").
 One may customize how a new tab or window is created, over-ride preferences, or default the web app display of the opened file in full screen mode.
 Advanced users can include additional batch commands or Firefox command line parameters or pass a custom